data4climateactionedinburgh/abcd_2025/open_data/temperature_HadUK_Grid/README.md

 tas_hadukgrid_uk_1km_mon_202403.nc

+This is separate from the daily average data, contained in the daily files, which have tasmax or tasmin, there's no tas file eg tasmax_hadukgrid_uk_1km_day_20240301-20240331.nc tasmin_hadukgrid_uk_1km_day_20240301-20240331.nc

 The 2023 annual data file for tas the mean temperature was downloaded from the CEDA archive.
 CEDA released the data under an OGL.